 Nearest Border Crossings

 - Nelway – 11.7 miles to festival site.
-Open 8am-midnight daily.
+Open 8am-4pm daily.
 Nelway experiences heavy traffic around Shambhala and can be backed up by up to 3-4 hours.
-Depending on your point or origin, we recommend considering other crossings in Alberta or Coastal BC.
+Depending on your point of origin, we recommend considering other crossings in Alberta or Coastal BC.

 - Waneta – 34.1 miles to festival site.
 Open 9am – 5pm daily.